Gadwal Vijayalakshmi

-Gadwal Vijayalakshmi is an Indian politician serving as the current mayor of Greater Hyderabad Municipal Corporation (GHMC) since 11 February 2021.
+Gadwal Vijayalakshmi is an Indian politician who was the mayor of Greater Hyderabad Municipal Corporation (GHMC) from 2021 to 2026.
 A former American citizen, she emigrated back to India to join politics and went on to become the fifth woman mayor of Hyderabad and the first post formation of the state of Telangana.

 Gadwal Vijayalakshmi joined Congress in the presence of Chief Minister Revanth Reddy and AICC in-charge Deepa Dasmunsi on 30 March 2024.

 Early life

 Gadwal Vijayalakshmi is born to a politician K. Keshava Rao and his wife Vasantha Kumar.
 Rao is a politician from Indian National Congress party and Member of Parliament who represented Andhra Pradesh in the Rajya Sabha, the upper house of the Indian Parliament.

 Vijayalakshmi married Bobby Reddy whom she met at ICRISAT tennis club.

 Education

 Vijayalakshmi completed her secondary school at Holy Mary School, Hyderabad and Junior College at Reddy Women's College, Hyderabad, Bachelor's in Journalism from Bharatiya Vidya Bhavan and Bachelor of Laws (LLB) from Sultan-ul-Uloom Law College, Hyderabad.

 Following her undergraduate studies, she emigrated to the United States and obtained her green card in 1988, following which, she got married and settled there.
 She became an American citizen in 1999.
 While staying in North Carolina, United States, Vijayalakshmi worked in the cardiology department of the Duke University Hospital as a research scholar.